sescob4/MovieDB_4402/README.md

 - MySQL Server: Ensure MySQL Server is installed.
 - MySQL Workbench: To manage and access the database (These can be downloadeed here: https://dev.mysql.com/downloads/workbench/).
-- Python 3.x: (Any version of python) Required for running the Python scripts.
+- Python 3.x: (Any version 3.6 or later of python) Required for running the Python scripts.
-- PyCharm IDE: For executing Python code.
+- PyCharm IDE or equivalent: For executing Python code.
 - Required Python Libraries:
     - mysql-connector-python: Install this library using the following command:

         pip install mysql-connector-python

 2. Importing the SQL Database into MySQL Workbench Launch MySQL Workbench: